2013 UK & Ireland Greyhound Racing Year

-The 2013 UK & Ireland Greyhound Racing Year was the 88th year of greyhound racing in the United Kingdom and Ireland.
+2013 UK & Ireland Greyhound Racing Year was the 88th year of greyhound racing in the United Kingdom and the 87th year of greyhound racing in Ireland.

 Summary

 Tracks

 The GRA was subject to a management lease buyout, Wimbledon's lease was shorter than the rest of the tracks bringing the future of the track into serious question.
 The Oaks was switched to sister track Belle Vue meaning that Wimbledon had now lost the Laurels, Grand National and Oaks in recent years.
 Leading owner John Turner stepped in to save the Puppy Derby by sponsoring the event.

 In Ireland, Newbridge which was leased by Morwell Racing Ltd ceased trading and left the stadium vacant.
 The Irish Greyhound Board stepped in to save the track and installed a management team to run it.
 The third BAGS/SIS track championship went to Sheffield who outpointed defending champions Newcastle in the final at Sheffield.
 Coventry continued to offer excellent open race prize money but suffered a blow when Racing Manager Martyn Dore left the track.